 Advanced Painting Intensive

 The Advanced Painting Intensive mentors a group of up to twelve students through individual and group critique, technical tutorials, exposure to the New York gallery and museum worlds, and lectures and critiques by nationally known visiting artists.
-The six-week, six-credit workshop is based on the elements and structure of Columbia’s MFA degree program and is tailored to those who are interested in challenging and advancing their work in an immersive and nurturing environment.
+The six-week, six-credit workshop is based on the elements and structure of Columbia’s MFA degree program and will be tailored to those who are interested in challenging and advancing their work in an immersive and nurturing environment.
 Additionally, the workshop is geared to those who desire to develop both a strong visual portfolio and a written package appropriate for applications to MFA programs.

 The Advanced Painting Intensive features the following elements: